bergerad/Sparql_Capstone/README.md

 Here are the tasks we need to do:

-Webpage for the semantic web (Yubin He)
+Webpage for the semantic web
 - Visual Examples
 - RDF Explanation